 With the concept of the deconstruction of materials, the most primitive forms and expressions are used to simulate (Mimic) native geometries and rhythms, to reveal and appreciate the details of natural elements.
 By threading between evenly distributed nodes on the top and bottom rails, and canopy creates a contrast of light and heavy materials, transforming familiar rhythms into a new spatial experience.
 It is also a demonstration of forming meeting spaces through points, lines, and surfaces.
 The Urban Woods and Mini Farm Gardens use simple geometric matrices such as wooden crates as layout modules.
 By adding natural elements to the designs, these gardens are transformed into living interactive spaces.
 They become the desirable spots for any meetups and gatherings.

-Ultimately, we wish to foster interaction among visitors and eduction within the community through our design.
+Ultimately, we wish to foster interaction among visitors and education within the community through our design.
 Through arranged events and activities, we can teach the community about plants, urban farming and the benefit of trees in our city.
-We can also host farm to table pop-ups, turn the fruitful garden delights into delicious hor d'oeuvres.
+We can also host farm-to-table pop-ups, and turn the fruitful garden delights into delicious hor d'oeuvres.
 Through weaving classes, people can learn about local traditions and bring home souvenirs.
 The welcome lawn (Hello Mat) will act as the invitation to this installation, utilizing the concept of Tactical Urbanism to activate the entrance plaza of the Taipei Fine Arts Museum.

 本作品尝试从景观角度呈现建筑对自然的想象,从自然的元素与空间发想,重新诠释山水人文的小小异想世界。 响应 X-SITE 的主题『会面点』,本作品尝试在北美馆入口平台,设计出 三个独立且分离的秘密花园,赋予凉意、停驻、遮蔽功能性的公共空间;也尝试诠释过往 相约那棵桃树下、河岸大石边约会或是市场买菜时那种相约或不期而遇的美好。 每个「 小小世界」内看似开放, 却有着多层次视觉或空间上「可视不可及」的体验经验,藉由材料间 的转换与迭换,丰富每个空间在观众心中的空间记忆。 “时间”是决定人与人碰面或是相遇的关键因素, 人们透过照片、回忆或是情感, 想要遗忘或 是提醒过去(Another time) 。